cmarmstrong/wunderscraper/README.md

 heart of sampling theory is _independence_; sampling one unit shouldn't change the probability of sampling another.
 Spatial sampling is especially challenging because units are not independent.
-Measurements at one weather station will be correlated with those at nearby stations, and correlated samples will make effects and relationships appear larger or more certain than they should be.
-One way to preserve spatial independence is to partition space into units that are independent, and draw a representation from each partition-unit.
+Measurements at one weather station will be correlated with those at nearby stations.
+One way to preserve spatial independence is to partition space into units that are independent, and draw a representation from each partition.

 Sampling methods offer a couple of basic tools for preserving independence and focusing on a population of interest.
 Multistage sampling is the primary tool for partitioning a population into independent units.
-The initial stages draw samples from a large unit, like regions or states, and later stages draw samples from smaller units, like counties or zip codes.
+The initial stages draw samples from a large unit, like regions or states, and later stages draw samples from smaller units nested within the larger ones, eg counties or zip codes.
 Stratified sampling is a tool for ensuring sub-populations recieve adequate coverage.
 Stratified sampling repeats a sample stage for each sub-population.
+Stratified sampling is useful for evenly covering sub-populations, or for oversampling a particularly small sub-population.
 See the examples in the next section for more details.

 ## features